Anxiety Action Plan - Beat Anxiety With This Simple Approach

 But action cuts through anxiety.
 This I’ve learned.
 And the first action I take when I’m feeling this way is to put together as simple a plan as I possibly can.

 How I Feel With a Simple Anxiety Action Plan

 With a simple anxiety action plan, suddenly the world opens up.

 I realize that I can corral my thoughts into a finite direction.
 I don’t need to be led by my thoughts like a dog on a leash.
 Instead, I can be the one who guides my errant thinking processes.

-There’s an important distinction I need to make about planning.
+There’s an important distinction I need to make about creating a simple action plan.

 A simple plan is not a 30-minutes worry session about the exact process I need to make my life perfect.
 That’s the anxiety talking and taking control of my life.

-A simple plan is a clear road map for what I can do for the rest of the day or in the next few hours.
+A simple action plan is a clear road map for what I can do for the rest of the day or in the next few hours.
 And it looks like this.

 I take out a piece of paper, and I write down my top 3 most important tasks for the day.
 I try to be as detailed as possible about what those tasks are because I know this: if I just splatter my worried thoughts onto the page without giving them specificity, I will soon become overwhelmed by what’s on the piece of paper.
 Clarity gives me a path that I can follow.